Stable Khovanov homology and Volume: Introduction

 \end{conj}

-See \cite{MM} for the version of the conjecture defined for all knots using simplicial volume and \cite[Section 3.3]{M}, \cite{chen} for an introduction and current progress on the conjecture.
+See \cite{MM} for the general version of the conjecture defined for all knots using simplicial volume, \cite[Section 3.3]{M} for an introduction, and \cite{chen} for an account of current progress on the conjecture.
 Despite the progress made, the general problem remains intractable.
 Nevertheless, if the conjecture is true, it would have many consequences for the relationship between quantum invariants related to the colored Jones polynomials and hyperbolic geometry, and so, studying whether related quantum invariants behave in a way that is suggested by the conjecture can be a fruitful way to understand the volume conjecture.